China's Heilongjiang reports no new confirmed COVID-19 cases

-As of Tuesday, the province had seven asymptomatic COVID-19 cases after five such cases were reported Tuesday.
+As of Wednesday, the province had 11 asymptomatic COVID-19 cases after four such cases were reported Wednesday.

-A total of 19,891 close contacts of COVID-19 patients in Heilongjiang had been tracked by Tuesday, and 307 people were still undergoing medical observation.
+A total of 235 close contacts of COVID-19 patients in the province were still under medical observation.

 Heilongjiang had been cleared of confirmed COVID-19 cases as the last patient was discharged from hospital after recovery on May 16.

-By Tuesday, the province had reported a total of 559 locally transmitted confirmed COVID-19 cases and 386 imported confirmed cases.
+The province had reported a total of 559 locally transmitted confirmed COVID-19 cases and 386 imported confirmed cases by Wednesday.